Understanding Your Credit Report and Credit Score

 Industry credit scores tell, for example, car lenders your payment history for your car loan.
 This score is most likely different from your mortgage or credit card score.
 If you have ever had a car repossessed, your auto industry score will probably be low in comparison to your mortgage industry score if you have not had any mortgage delinquencies.

 Custom credit scores are often based on a lender’s own in-house system.
 Having the ability to calculate a custom score based around the lender’s specific credit products and customer base allows them to better assess the creditworthiness of a consumer.
 Specific lenders like auto, mortgage and credit cards are often using their own proprietary scores.
+With that being said, you can expect most lenders to use the FICO score.

 Take an Active Role in Providing Your Own Credit Information